Employers and employees should agree on how to stay in touch during absence and how much contact is reasonable.

 If someone's off because of a mental health problem

-An employer should keep in regular contact with an employee who is off sick because of a mental health problem.
-Employees often benefit from keeping in touch.
+An employer should have appropriate contact with an employee who is off sick because of a mental health problem.
+Employees can benefit from keeping in touch.

 Keeping employees updated while they're off work